asotolongo/msmov/README.md

 In PostgreSQL, the user required  privileges to create PostgreSQL schemas

-It recommendable add `mssql` to your database`s `search_path`, to add the functions and operators from mssql schema,  for example:
+It recommendable add `mssql` to your database's `search_path`, to add the functions and operators from mssql schema,  for example:

 ```
 ALTER DATABASE pgdatabase SET search_path = public,mssql, "$user";
 ```

+Load in your database the scripts from [mssql](scripts/mssql_functions.sql) and [msmov](scripts/create_msmov.sql)

 ### Main functions and tables

-Inside the `msmov`` schema you can find the following functions:
+Inside the `msmov` schema you can find the following functions:

 * msmov.estimation_analysis ('name_of_foreign_server'): Function to get an analysis and cost estimation, it is mandatory to use this function first because it initializes some required objects.